makersacademy/takeaway-challenge/COMMENTS.md

 ------------------
 - How do you stub an object instantiated locally inside a method?
 - How do you use keyword arguments with the splat operator?
+- How does coveralls calculate coverage?
+Is my high coverage due to high method/class dependency rather than extensive testing of all the units?

 Detailing my steps: